sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

 A platform where you can share access to your telepresence robot without worrying about networking/communication protocols.
-Just build your bot, flash our code onto your microcontroller, and you're ready to go!
+Just build your bot, copy our code, modify controls as you please, and you're ready to go!

 **Please note that WebRTC may not be functioning properly on iOS.**